Compdrug203/Workshop-4/README.md

 ## Part 2 Bayesian network tutorial:

 The problem below is designed to view how materials in the course could be used in natural sciences.
-You will solve a Bayesian network question using similar principles from A3, where the variables are bolded.
-Paragraphs that serve as extra information to provide context to the reader are in italics.
-The team understands that sometimes probability notation can b e confusing, so we have tried to be as clear as possible to avoid any confusion.
+You will solve a Bayesian network question.
+We understands that sometimes probability notation can be confusing, so we have tried to be as clear as possible to avoid any confusion.
-The 􀃘eld of molecular biology has a concept called the "central dogma of molecular biology".
-This dogma states that the 􀃙ow of genetic information goes from DNA to RNA, and then the information from RNA gets translated into proteins.
+The field of molecular biology has a concept called the "central dogma of molecular biology".
+This dogma states that the flow of genetic information goes from DNA to RNA, and then the information from RNA gets translated into proteins
 In eukaryotes (e.g. mammals, birds, reptiles), DNA is protected in the nucleus of the cells, and an RNA copy has to be made in order to generate proteins.
 Proteins can be used for a variety of biological applications.
 They can serve as a receptors (e.g. receptors in the cells in our noses to detect different smells), as enzymes (e.g. lactose-intolerant people can add lactase in milk to break down lactose, allowing them to consume milk), as hormones (e.g. insulin for diabetic individuals), and many other cases.
 For example, the mRNA COVID vaccines are used to generate the spike proteins in the coronaviruses (which when assembled in a full viral capside, it’s used to penetrate the host cells, causing infection).
 For simplicity, we will use the term "protein" as a generic term to also include "peptides".

-To start, design a basic probabilistic model for the following system:
+#### To start, design a basic probabilistic model for the following system:

 For this problem, we will be modeling the synthesis of proteins and their stability inside cells.
 To keep the previous paragraphsimple, DNA is used to create RNA, and RNA is used to create proteins.